sid030sid/did-ipfs-service-provider/README.md

     - ``PINATA_API_GATEWAY``: stores the user specific IPFS gateway hosted by Pinata
 4. add DID used as controller for did:ipfs DIDs:
     - Option 1: generate did:key by running `node generateDidKey.js` in terminal while being in root folder
-    - Option 2: add your already existing DID's private and public key as pem files, named `private.pem` and `public.pem` in folder ``certs`` (note: this option has not been tested, use with caution)
+    - Option 2:
+        1. add your already existing DID's private and public key as pem files, named `private.pem` and `public.pem` in folder ``certs``
+        2. add env varibale `DID` to `.env` file and set it to your DID (note: this option has not been tested, use with caution)
 5. run `npm start` or `npm run start:dev` in terminal while being in root folder
 6. open Swagger UI by entering `http://localhost:3000/api` in your browser